dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

     :width: 400
     :align: center

-Be aware that Homebrew will need to be added to path.
+Be aware that Homebrew will need to be added to **PATH**.
 When the installation is done, it will ask you to copy, paste and run some code in the terminal.
 Simply press enter once you have pasted the code.
 It should look similar to the following image, but might differ a little for different masOS versions.